 Railfuture's annual Awards for Rail User Groups, inaugurated in 2012, aim to recognise and reward local volunteers who come together and work tirelessly to improve their local railway - its stations and services - on behalf of their passengers, efforts which all-too-often would otherwise pass unheralded.
 Newsletters, websites, campaigns, campaigners, new groups, and use of social media - all are in the field for the 'shy and retiring' to be bold and have a go at celebrating success; and yes, self-nomination (except for Best individual RUG Campaigner, for Railfuture members only) is allowed!

 The volunteers may be modest but that cannot be said of their achievements.
-Now entering their sixth year, the RUG Awards have so far celebrated 27 RUGs (including station Friends and a Community Rail Partnership), eight individual campaigners, a Railfuture branch - and, through one RUG, a winning entry from among a group of Northumberland schools, and in 2018 even a couple of heritage operations.
+Now entering their seventh year, the RUG Awards have so far celebrated 35 RUGs (including station Friends and a Community Rail Partnership), nine individual campaigners, a Railfuture branch - and, through one RUG, a winning entry in 2014 from among a group of Northumberland schools, and in 2018 even a couple of heritage operations.

 From friends of stations with one train a week in one direction only, to those valued by volumes of commuters - 'all stations great and small' - Railfuture has recognised them, and others.
 Learn more about all the award-winners and their achievements by clicking on links further down this page.

 Read our HEALTH WARNINGThe next Railfuture RUG Awards are planned to be presented in Birmingham on Saturday 27 June 2020, in the afternoon following our next national AGM.

 Closing date for Award nominations was 1st March 2020.
 They've come in for all six award categories, from across all three nations of Britain, and from 9 of our 14 branches.
 Next steps, subject to COVID-19 limitations, will be for some of our Vice-Presidents, who will make up the independent Judging Panel in early-June, to get out and about and visit the various entrants.